dhis2/dhis2-docs-implementation/content/tracker_aggregate/tracker-aggregate-integration.md

 This guide presents different approaches for combining data collected through tracker programmes with aggregate data, so that it can be analysed and used together.
 Tracker and aggregate data are collected and stored separately in DHIS2, but there are many cases where combining the two types of data is useful:

 * Data collected through tracker programmes and aggregate data sets may be complimentary.
 For example, if tracker is used as an electronic immunisation registry, calculating immunisation coverages requires the service data collected through tracker to be combined with population estimates typically available as aggregate (yearly) data.
 * In many cases, tracker implementations are done in a phased approach, where it is first implemented in certain types of health facilities or by geographical region.
 Consequently, the same data may be collected through tracker in some locations and as aggregate data in other locations, and getting a complete overview of the data requires the tracker and aggregate data to be combined.
+Such differentiated or hybrid approaches may also permanent.
 * Data collected through tracker may partially overlap with established aggregate reports.
 For example, a monthly report on malaria-related activities [(example)]() may include information both on malaria cases, as well as preventive activities such as bed-net distribution.
 If tracker is introduced for malaria case registration, the monthly malaria report can be partially completed based on tracker data.
 * When tracker is introduced for in an area (immunisation, HIV etc) where aggregate data has previously been collected, ensuring that data is comparable over time necessitates combining aggregate and tracker data.
-* Certain data quality checks in DHIS2 is only available for aggregate data.
+* Certain data quality checks in DHIS2 are only available for aggregate data.
 Applying these checks on tracker data thus requires that it is first aggregated and stored as aggregate data elements.

-There are several ways in which this can be achieved, with different advantages and disadvantages, and which are suitable for different purposes.
-In the [next section](alternative-approaches) three overall approaches to combining tracker and aggregate data, followed by a section on [choosing an approach](#choosing-an-approach) that outlines considerations and examples of when each of the approaches may be appropriate.
-Finally, for each approach, a how-to guide is outlining how to use the approach.
+There are several ways in which this can be achieved, with different advantages and disadvantages, suitable for different purposes.
+In the [next section](alternative-approaches) three overall approaches to combining tracker and aggregate data are presented, followed by a section on [choosing an approach](#choosing-an-approach) that outlines considerations and examples of when each of the approaches may be appropriate.
+Then, a [how-to guide](#How-to-saving-aggregated-tracker-data-as-aggregate-data-values] is provided for the approach based on saving data from tracker as aggregate data values, which is more complicated to set up than the other approaches.

 ## Alternative approaches
-There are three main ways in which tracker and aggregate data can be combined in DHIS2 by:
+Tracker and aggregate data can be combined in DHIS2 by:

-- showing data side by side in the same chart, table or dashboard
+- showing data side by side in the same chart, table or dashboard;
-- combining data through aggregate indicators
+- combining data through aggregate indicators;
-- saving aggregates calculated from tracker data as aggregate data values
+- saving numbers calculated from tracker data as aggregate data values.

 This section gives a summary of the three approaches, with the advantages and disadvantages of each.